electric-sql/terraform-aws/README.md

   - database credentials
   - Electric's Docker image tag, etc.

+> [!NOTE]
-**NOTE:** when building a new infrastructure from scratch for the first time, a few manual steps will be required, such as initializing the remote state for Terraform and requesting a TLS certificate from AWS Certificate Manager for your custom domain, etc. See the next section for a complete walkthrough.
+> When building this infrastructure from scratch for the first time, you will need to perform some manual steps, including initializing the remote state for Terraform and requesting a TLS certificate from AWS Certificate Manager.
+See the next section for a complete walkthrough.

 ## Usage